 Texas’s anti-SLAPP statute protects a citizen’s online reviews about an assisted living facility.

-- Representing clients in appeals concerning the Texas anti-SLAPP statute.
+- Representing clients in successful appeals over the Texas anti-SLAPP statute.

-- Responding to cease-and-desist letters concerning defamation and similar claims.
+- Fending off cease-and-desist letters demanding retractions and threatening defamation and similar lawsuits.

-- Providing pre-publication review and advising for authors, journalists, filmmakers, bloggers, and digital content creators.
+- Providing pre-publication review and advising for authors, journalists, and digital content creators.

 - Counseling social media and mobile application providers on best practices for managing and moderating user-provided content.

 An example of how Texas’s anti-SLAPP statute protects citizens who speak up about community issues.